computertechie/3d-renderer/readme.txt

-A simple cubes game, along the lines of Minecraft.
+A simple 3D renderer.
+It'll do things.